Header Image 1

 What Will You Study in RSL Creative Music Industry?

 The RSL Level 3 Creative Music Industry course has a strong focus on solo and ensemble performance.
-You’ll regularly work in bands to compose and perform original tracks in a variety of styles, from Psychedelic Rock to Disco.
+You’ll regularly work in bands to compose and perform original tracks from scratch in a variety of styles, from 50s Rock 'n' Roll to 70s Disco.

 You’ll also explore: